Master in International Business Management

 - 7500 €

-Get the double degree from our academic partner, the leading university in Catalonia and Spain with more than 560 years of history.
+Get a double degree from our academic partner, the reference university in Catalonia and Spain with more than 560 years of history behind it.

-We are the 1st 100% online Business School in the world to receive the QS Stars rating, obtaining the highest distinction in Online Learning.
+We are the first 100% online Business School in the world to receive the QS Stars rating, obtaining the highest distinction, five QS Stars, in the Online Learning category.

 Our Master in International Business Management is the 7th Best Masters taught in Spanish in the Management category.